Obrainwave/access-tree/README.md

 Create a Root User:

 After running migration, a new column `is_root_user` will be added to the `users` table.
-To create a user that can override all permissions and roles in your application, set the column to be `true`
+To create a user that can override all permissions and roles in your application, set the column to be `true` for the particular user.

 You can publish the config file with: